arjunkhode/Web-developer-illy-mistakes-/readme.md

 element.classList.add('newClass');
 ```

-1. Speaking of eventListeners, What is the 'change' event?
+1. Speaking of eventListeners, what is the 'change' event?
 The change event is fired for <input>, <select>, and <textarea> elements when a change to the element's value is committed by the user.
 Unlike the input event, the change event is not necessarily fired for each change to an element's value.

 1. Do I use fat arrow function or normal function?